 - Any special needs your group may have

-For more information, please contact School and Docents Programs Coordinator Lindsay Kranz at email@example.com.
+For more information, please contact School and Docent Programs Coordinator Lindsay Kranz at firstname.lastname@example.org.
+Communication by email will facilitate a timely response.

 The Albright-Knox Education team has developed lesson plans that correspond to the museum’s collection and select special exhibitions.View Lesson Plans